Skip to Main Content

 You can also ask a librarian or archivist to make a copy for you, although you may be required to sign a declaration that you are not infringing copyright, and you may be charged to cover costs.
 At York the Borthwick Institute for Archives offers a staffed copying service for material in their collections, including the University's Rare Books and local history sources.

 Your lecturer does not have an automatic right to make copies for students.
-For information about what lecturers are allowed to copy, see the Course Reading and Teaching tabs.
+For information about what lecturers are allowed to copy, see the Teaching tab.

 If you have a disability which makes it difficult for you to work with material in its original format, and there's no accessible version available, you are entitled to copy the whole work into a different format which you can access more easily, or ask someone else to copy it for you.
 The Library offers: